Using caches and message brokers in betting platforms

 Event response - within milliseconds

-Unloading DB and API using caches and queues
+• Unloading DB and API due to caches and queues

 Caches and brokers are the real-time core of betting systems.
 Redis provides lightning-fast data access, Kafka and RabbitMQ manage event flows, and together they enable scalable, fault-tolerant and stable platform behavior in live load.
-Without them, not a single serious betting product can be built today.
+Without them, today you cannot build a single serious betting product.

 Contact Us